 Through December 31, 2023, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.

-How long does a negative payment status of "Paid, Past due 30 days" remain on my credit report?
-The item in question occurred in March 2016, while I was out of the country.
+How long does a negative payment status of "Paid, Past Due 30 days" remain on my credit report?
+The item in question occurred in March 2019.
 I would really like to get this one potentially negative item off of my credit report.

-In your case, the account is paid off and closed, so the entire account will be removed seven years from the date of that missed payment, or seven years from the original delinquency date.
-If the late payment occurred in March of 2016, the account should be removed no later than March 2023.
+The status you mentioned indicates that the account was not brought current prior to being paid off and closed.
+In this case, the entire account will be removed seven years from the date of that missed payment, or seven years from the original delinquency date.
+Since the late payment occurred in March 2019, the account should be removed no later than the end of March 2026.

 Credit scoring systems reflect patterns of behavior.
-A rare stumble along the way is not likely to have a long-lasting impact on credit scores.
-If you continue to use credit wisely and demonstrate that you are managing it well, your scores will begin to climb back up.
+One stumble along the way is not likely to have a long-lasting impact on credit scores.
+If you continue to use credit wisely and demonstrate that you are managing it well, your scores will begin to bounce back.